ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_1.md

 > [http://localhost:3000/articles](http://localhost:3000/articles)

+If for some reason it doesn't load, open a new terminal, and run `rails server`.

-And you should get a ` ActiveRecord::StatementInvalid` error.
+When the page loads, you should get a ` ActiveRecord::StatementInvalid` error.

 <!--[!ActiveRecord::PendingMigrationError](images/005.png)-->